ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 You can still display activity log of an object which was deleted or renamed.
 To store the name of the log, you need to use `CreateActivityLogStruct::setName` before saving the log entry.
-This stored name can be used at the time of displaying if the associated object isn't available anymore, or to know if it has been renamed.
+This stored name can be used at the time of displaying if the associated object isn't available anymore, or to check if it has been renamed.

 #### Context group